-As soon as you decide to build your new building, renovate an old one to move into, or take your existing space down to the studs, it’s important to include the guidance and knowledge of data cabling experts as early as possible so that you can ensure you’ll get the most from your network.
+As soon as you decide to build your new building, renovate an old one to move into, or take your existing space down to the studs, it’s important to include the guidance and knowledge of data cabling experts as early as possible so that you can ensure you can maximize the performance of your network.

 Have Everything In Place

 Putting in your network cabling, such as CAT6 cabling, needs to occur at a specific time in your construction project.
 Finishing an office can occur in stages — floor by floor, room by room — in order to get people in as soon as possible and back to work.
-So by the time they’re walling up one room, you want to make sure that all of your cablings is in everywhere.
-If you don’t, you could be looking at either tearing out the wall or more expensive network cabling solutions.
+So by the time they’re walling up one room, you want to make sure that all of your cabling precisely where you need it to be.
+If you don’t, you could be looking retro fitting in walls or other more expensive network cabling solutions.

 Have Everything Well-Hidden